evild3ad/MemProcFS-Analyzer/README.md

 Features:
 * Fast and easy memory analysis!
 * You can mount a Raw Physical Memory Dump like a disk image and handle the memory compression feature on Windows
-* Auto-Install of MemProcFS, Elasticsearch, Kibana, EvtxECmd, AmcacheParser, AppCompatCacheParser, RECmd, SBECmd, ImportExcel, IPinfo CLI, and xsv
+* Auto-Install of MemProcFS, AmcacheParser, AppCompatCacheParser, Elasticsearch, entropy, EvtxECmd, ImportExcel, IPinfo CLI, Kibana, lnk_parser, RECmd, SBECmd, xsv, and YARA
-* Auto-Update of MemProcFS, Elasticsearch, Kibana, ClamAV Virus Databases (CVD), EvtxECmd (incl.
-Maps), AmcacheParser, AppCompactCacheParser, RECmd, SBECmd, Import-Excel, IPinfo CLI, and xsv
+* Auto-Update of MemProcFS, AmcacheParser, AppCompatCacheParser, Elasticsearch, entropy, EvtxECmd (incl.
+Maps), ImportExcel, IPinfo CLI, Kibana, lnk_parser, RECmd, SBECmd, xsv, and YARA
 * Update-Info when there's a new version of ClamAV or a new Dokany File System Library Bundle available
+* OS Fingerprinting
 * Multi-Threaded scan w/ ClamAV for Windows
-* OS Fingerprinting
+* Collection of infected files detected by ClamAV for further analysis (PW: infected)
 * Collection of injected modules detected by MemProcFS PE_INJECT for further analysis (PW: infected)
 * Extracting IPv4/IPv6
 * IP2ASN Mapping and GeoIP w/ [IPinfo CLI](https://github.com/ipinfo/cli) &#8594; Get your token for free at [https://ipinfo.io/signup](https://ipinfo.io/signup)